wgsthink/SE-DCNN/README.md

-# Multi-scale DCNN with Dynamic Weight and Part Cross-entropy Loss for Skin Lesion Diagnosis
+# A Scale-aware and Effect-aware DCNN Model for Skin Lesion Diagnosis